 The other (obvious) way to increase your chances is... buy more tickets.

 It's easy to see that if you buy two tickets, you double your chances.
 So that 1 in nearly 14 million, becomes a much better 2 in 14 million, which is the same as 1 in 7 million!

 Wahay, now you're gonna win big. ;-)

 Don't forget though, that there are prizes for matching 5 numbers out of 6, or 4 numbers or just 3.
 So your chances of winning the lottery aren't quite as bad as they look.
-Still pretty grim though!
+Still pretty grim for the jackpot though!

 So knowing that the best way to really boost your chances is to buy more tickets, you have a question to answer.

 Do you want to buy more tickets with your own money - or somebody elses?!

 If you like the idea of sharing the cost, and don't mind sharing the winnings, then you need a lottery syndicate.

 Click here for reviews of the best national lottery syndicates.